vpenso/saltstack-example/README.md

 [srv/salt/docker/docker-daemon-insecure.json][21]   | Docker daemon configuration file

-Execute masterless Salt to pull and run a private docker registry.
+Execute **masterless Salt to pull and run a private docker registry**.
 Configure the docker daemon on pull from [an insecure registry][17]:

-* [prometheus-dockerhub-images-to-local-registry][22] - Copy the Prometheus and Node Exporter container images from DockerHub to the local registry
+* [prometheus-dockerhub-images-to-local-registry][22] - Copy the Prometheus and Node Exporter **container images from DockerHub to the local registry**
 * [docker-list-local-repository-catalog][11] - List container repositories on the local registry
 * [docker-list-local-repository-tags()][11] -  List tags for a given container repository on the local registry